 July 21, 2022

-The ' Most Notorious Pirate:
+The Outer Banks’ Most Notorious Pirate: Blackbeard

 The History of Blackbeard

 Blackbeard was born Edward Teach.
-He became one of Island's most frequent and most notorious visitors in the early 1700s.
+He became one of Ocracoke Island’s most frequent and most notorious visitors in the early 1700s.
 He gained his moniker from his long black beard, He would braid his beard and set it on fire to intimidate ships he was about to attack.

 Historians believe these were the actual flags flown by Blackbeard on the Queen Anne’s Revenge.